nicnosis/iu-courses/sp21/j363/index.md

 ### In Class
 #### Monday
  * `inspiration` [finsweet](https://www.finsweet.com/)
- * Please pay attention to the way that we structure our folders on our Webflow team site.
-   * You will create a folder called `lastname-firstname`
-   * You will put all of your stuff in there
-   * Please do not leave projects directly inside of `SP21-J363`; they should be in the folder that you set up for yourself.
  * Let's look at this example: [osiki landing](https://webflow.com/website/osiki-landing) together
  * `clone` this example: [osiki wireframe](https://webflow.com/website/osiki-wireframe)
  * `download` [9.1-cake-assets.zip](mats/9.1-cake-assets.zip)